BNgigi/MLBuoy/README.md

 Grand Valley State University's Robert B. Annis Water Resources Institute (AWRI) established a buoy-based observatory in Muskegon Lake in 2010.
 The Muskegon Lake Buoy is an important tool for monitoring the conditions of the lake and providing valuable information about the environment.
 It provides current conditions and historic data of Muskegon Lake in Muskegon County, Michigan going back to 2011, enabling researchers and stakeholders to gain a comprehensive understanding of the lake's ecosystem over time.

-In order to facilitate ease of extraction and visualization of the data, we developed an R Package called MLBuoy that utilizes an Application Programming Interface (API) to provide users with an efficient way to access and work with the data from the Muskegon Lake Buoy.
-The R Package includes various functions and tools that enable users to easily extract, manipulate, and visualize the data, allowing for in-depth analysis and insights.
-By utilizing an API, the MLBuoy package makes it simple for users to access and use the data in their own applications, software, and workflows.
+In order to streamline the process of extracting and visualizing data from the Buoy, we have developed an R Package named MLBuoy that employs an Application Programming Interface (API).
+This package serves as an efficient means for users to access and work with the data, ensuring ease of use and maximum convenience.
+The package includes a variety of functions and tools that enable users to extact, manipulate, and visualize the data with ease, allowing for in-depth analysis and insights that can inform data-driven decision-making.

 The first function, fetch_buoy_data, obtains data on current and historical conditions of Muskegon Lake in Muskegon County, Michigan from the Muskegon Lake Buoy API.
 The second function, plot_buoy_data, offers a simple method to visualize data obtained from Muskegon Lake Buoy.